br0ast/simulationontology/development/3/informal CQ.md

 ### General Question

-Retrieve all sources that contain simulations that express a symbolic protection against a specific reality counterpart.
+What are the sources that contain simulations that express a symbolic protection against a specific reality counterpart?

 ### Example Applied Question

-Retrieve all sources that contain simulations that express a symbolic protection against `plague`.
+What are the sources that contain simulations that express a symbolic protection against `plague`?

 #### Expected Outcome